 In case anonymous information with insufficient information is received, the Ombudsperson should try to gather as much information as possible.
 If all the efforts fail, S/he may bring it the notice of the Supervisory Board and may close the case in mutual agreement with them.

-Any person or institution who has a serious and well-found concern about any perceived or actual breach of the Code of Conduct by DAHW staff can raise their complaints.
-The Complaint may be sent via email firstname.lastname@example.org or per post (ombudsman, DAHW Deutsche Lepra- und Tuberkulosehilfe e.V.
-Raiffeisenstrasse 3, 97080 Würzburg, Germany) in English, German, French and Spanish.
-You can also use the online-form to send your concern.
+Any person or institution who has a serious and well-found concern about any perceived or actual breach of DAHW Policies can raise their complaints.
+The complaint may be sent via email to email@example.com or per postal (Ombudsman, DAHW Deutsche Lepra- und Tuberkulosehilfe e.V., Raiffeisenstraße 3, 97080 Würzburg, Germany) or via the online complaint form in English, German, French and Spanish.

 Violations of DAHW’s guidelines may have serious implications for DAHW as an organisation as well as for the staff concerned.
 Any investigation activity will be carried out without regard to a person’s relationship with DAHW, their position or length of service.

 When the violence/breach is done against an individual, while implicating the staff for breach of the code, DAHW feels responsible to support the person against whom the violence is directed.

 - Any breach to the code of conduct will result in disciplinary actions and might lead to immediate dismissal from the organisation and claims for compensatory damages.
 Should a Project Partner not comply with the DAHW policies DAHW reserves the right to suspend payment of any further instalments and claim money back already placed at the partner’s disposal.

 - In cases where local law has been breached, DAHW may report infractions to local authorities, and/or take civil legal action against the staff.

 - In case of violence and sexual misconduct against an individual, DAHW will help the victim to overcome the trauma of the violence.